 How to Save Money on Flights: A Travel Blogger’s Top Secrets for Finding Cheap Flights

 In 2017, I flew from the United Kingdom to Morocco on British Airways for less than £40 GBP (around $56).
-I didn’t apply any of my Avios Points and I didn’t use a sketchy third-party website.
-I booked directly on British Airways at the right time thanks to my years of experience in the travel industry as a blogger and travel tech professional.
+I didn’t apply any of my Avios Points and I didn’t use any sketchy third-party websites.
+I booked directly on British Airways at the right time, thanks to my years of experience in the travel industry as a blogger and travel tech professional.

 Happy reading — and happy traveling!

 Get up to $60 off flight fees by booking with CheapOair.
 Save up to $100 on business class flights, too.

 Create an account and take advantage of flight discounts when you join the Genius Loyalty Program.